rebeccabuehler/eyes/README.md

 # Eyes

-* In this project the eyes in the center of the screen follow the movement of the mouse
+* In this project the eyes in the center of the screen follow the movement of the mouse.
+It started out with one eye, then adding a second eye and having them follow the movement of the mouse.

 # How to Run: